TOD-theses/paper-T-RACE/main.typ

 = Evaluation <sec:evaluation>

 In this section, we evaluate the methods proposed above.
-We use a dataset from @zhang_combatting_2023 as ground truth to evaluate our TOD detection and the detection of the attacker gain and victim loss characteristics.
+We use a dataset from @zhang_combatting_2023 as a ground truth to evaluate our TOD candidate mining, the TOD detection and the detection of the attacker gain and victim loss characteristic.
 For the Securify and ERC-20 multiple withdrawal characteristics, we rely solely on a manual evaluation.

 The ground truth dataset contains 6,765 attacks in the block range of 11,299,000 to 11,300,000.
-From these attacks, 5,601 do not contain a profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
+From these attacks, 5,601 contain no profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
 The study by @torres_frontrunner_2021 also investigated this block range, and the attacks they found are a subset of the 6,765 attacks @zhang_combatting_2023.
-Therefore, showing that our method works well for this ground truth indirectly shows also that it works well for the results of @torres_frontrunner_2021.
+Therefore, showing that our method works well for this ground truth indirectly also shows that it works well for the results of @torres_frontrunner_2021.

 First, we combine the TOD candidate mining, the TOD detection, and the TOD attack analysis method to analyze this block range.
 The results are discussed in @sec:overall-evaluation, where we evaluate our method for false positives.
-Afterwards, we compare each step individually with the ground truth to check for false negatives.
+Afterwards, we compare the results of each step individually with the ground truth to check for false negatives.

 == Evaluation limitations

-We note that in our evaluation, we verify the correctness of the normal scenario, however our verification of the reverse scenario is limited as we do not have access to a ground truth with which we can compare it.
+We note that in our evaluation, we verify the correctness of the normal scenario, however our verification of the reverse scenario is limited as we do not have access to a ground truth for comparison.

 For the normal scenario, we can directly compare it with data from the blockchain, as the executions in the normal scenario should equal the executions that happened on the blockchain.
-We will use Etherscan @etherscan_ethereum_nodate to access blockchain data.
+We will use Etherscan @etherscan_ethereum_nodate to access this blockchain data.

 Contrary, for the reverse scenario, we simulate a transaction order that did not occur on the blockchain.
 We can verify that our normal and reverse scenarios are suitable for detecting TOD attacks by comparing our results to the ground truth dataset.
 However, we only have the results given in the dataset and not the exact executions of the reverse scenario.
 Therefore, when we encounter differences we cannot conduct an in-depth analysis to understand why differences occur between our method and the ground truth.
-To allow future research making more in-depth comparisons we provide traces for all cases that we manually analyze (see @sec:data-availability), which contain each execution step for the normal and reverse scenarios.
+To allow future research making in-depth comparisons we provide traces for all cases that we manually analyze (see @sec:data-availability), which contain each execution step for the normal and reverse scenarios.

-We can also compare our normal scenario with the reverse scenario and evaluate where these executions differ.
+We also compare our normal scenario with the reverse scenario and evaluate where these executions differ.
 We do so in @sec:evaluate-reverse-scenario, where we verify that the first difference between the normal and reverse scenario matches the state calculations we perform according to the definitions of the normal and normal scenario.

 == Overall evaluation <sec:overall-evaluation>